 Ronnie (Miley Cyrus) is not overly happy about spending summer with her dad, Steve (Greg Kinnear - Flash of Genius), and her little brother, Jonah (Bobby Coleman - Snowmen), as she blames her father for leaving her mum.
 But not long after arriving she meets Will Blakeless (Liam Hemsworth - Love and Honor) and despite trying to act cool and uninterested end up dating, despite there being a series of issues when it comes to others interfering in their relationship.
 But a disaster leads to Ronnie's life being turned upside down.

 So for the first two thirds "The Last Song" plays out like so many romantic dramas do, a girl is forced to spend summer with her estranged father and has to try hard to act mean and moody as really she is a nice person but is annoyed that her parents got divorced.
-On top of that we have the handsome local lad who has the patient of the saint to break down the resistance of the girl although of course his family and other girl's who fancy him cause a few issues along the way.
+On top of that we have the handsome local lad who has the patience of a saint to break down the resistance of the girl although of course his family and other girl's who fancy him cause a few issues along the way.
 As such we have Miley Cyrus looking beautiful, before she changed her image, and Liam Hemsworth dropping loads of goofy smiles with the two working well together.

 Tags: Nicholas Sparks